Guide on Door Lintels - Uses & Types

 Timber lintels

-Wooden lintels are the most traditional type of lintel and are still used in many buildings today.
+Wooden door lintels are the most traditional type of lintel and are still used in many buildings today.
 They are typically made from a single piece of timber and can be easily cut to size on-site.

 Timber lintels tend to be found in older properties that require certain materials to be used such as graded buildings.